Oblarg/docs/CommandScreensteps/Intro.md

 Multiple commands can run concurrently, as long as they do not require the same resources on the robot.
 Resource management is declared via the `getRequirements` method of the `Command` interface - commands use this method to specify which subsystems they interact with.
 The scheduler will never  schedule more than one method at a time that requires a given subsystem.  this ensures that, for example, users will not end up with two different pieces of code attempting to set the same motor controller to different output values.
 If a new command is scheduled that requires a subsystem that is already in use, it will either interrupt the currently-running command that requires that subsystem (if the command has been scheduled as interruptible), or else it will not be scheduled.

+Subsystems also can be associated with "default commands" that will be automatically scheduled when no other command is currently using the subsystem.
+This is useful for continuous "background" actions such as controlling the robot drive, or keeping an arm held at a setpoint.

 TODO: replace this graphic with one that isn't wrong

 ![scheduler control flow diagram](https://media.screensteps.com/images/Wpilib/241892/1/rendered/10c3a71e-3789-4c88-b60d-4bb11c517109.png?AWSAccessKeyId=AKIAJRW37ULKKSXWY73Q&Expires=1554406576&Signature=sOHzcI9Pdeh48SQImzwE6ORrE%2Fc%3D)